 WHY GO: From its inception, Philadelphia has been a city of diverse “Makers.”
 Founded as a center of commerce rather than a religious colony, newcomers didn’t have to pay that irksome Church tithe, so strivers from all backgrounds sought their fortunes here.
 By 1740, Philadelphia was the largest city in the colonies, an engine of industry.
-One German observer wrote in 1754, “Pennsylvania is heaven for farmers, paradise for artisans, and hell for officials and preachers.”
+In 1754, one German immigrant observed, “Pennsylvania is heaven for farmers, paradise for artisans, and hell for officials and preachers.”
 This “paradise for artisans” has gone through a rebirth in recent years, revitalizing Philadelphia’s flagging neighborhoods, bringing a distinctive creative energy to each.
 You can explore each of 14 identified neighborhoods – none more than a 15 minute walk or drive from Old City – through hot restaurants, attractions and shops.
 Or, become a “Maker” yourself in one of the many studios cropping up all over the city.
 Highlighted here are a few neighborhoods to get you started.

 OLD CITY/HISTORIC PHILADELPHIA